Classical Approach to Multichromophoric Resonance Energy Transfer

-To show in detail how classical electrodynamics gives the same transfer rate enhancement as predicted by quantum arguments, first consider a molecular aggregate model comprised of two donors and two acceptors in the configuration shown in the lower inset of Fig.~\ref{fig:ClassFRET1}.
+To show how classical electrodynamics gives the same transfer rate enhancement as predicted by quantum arguments, consider a molecular aggregate model comprised of two donors and two acceptors at the vertices of a tetrahedron, as shown in the lower inset of Fig.~\ref{fig:ClassFRET1}.